acavaciuti/AudioSlicer/README.md

 # AudioSlicer
+A blog post about the audio slicer, which describes it in detail, is available here: https://beacons.substack.com/p/audio-slicer
-The audio slicer function takes an input .wav file of either mono or stereo channels, and splices it into slice sizes of your choosing, quantized to BPM.
-Then, the function uses randperm to put these slices into a random order.
+The audio slicer function takes an input .wav file of either mono or stereo channels, and splices it into slice sizes of your choosing based on BPM.
+Then the function uses randperm to put these slices into a random order.
 It then writes this to an output audio file.
-Use the main.m to run the audio slicer function; comments in main.m should be self explanitory for the audio slicer's arguments.
+Use the main.m to run the audio slicer function; comments in main.m should make clear the audio slicer's input arguments.

 ## Future Improvements / Features
 There are a lot of things that could be done to improve the audio slicer: